mrk21/cpp-webmock/README.md

     .header("Set-Cookie", "b=2");
 ```

 The second form generates a response by the request.
-The `generator` specifies an unary function `webmock::request` that receives a request from the client:
+The `generator` specifies an unary function that receives a request from the client:

 ```cpp
 a_response([](webmock::request const & request){